 Mobile Help Desk

 Support for mobile devices can also be managed through MMS.
 At Tangoe, users of our mobile application can resolve many of their wireless problems using the self-service resources available in the solution, including chatbot, Smart Walk-thrus, and static documentation.
 However, should the self-service resources not resolve their issues, they can take advantage of help desk services provided in Mobile.

 MMS also provides a key component in automation.
 Automation replaces labor intensive and manual tasks including invoice processing, inventory management, procurement, and provisioning.

 Winning the Healthcare Mobility Solutions Game

 As the complexity and mobile device footprint of healthcare organizations grow, the expertise required, and increased workload, can overload internal staff.
 Outsourcing the management of mobile devices to a trusted MMS provider can allow teams to focus on providing exceptional patient care.

-Ready to see how Tangoe can help your healthcare organization support a next-generation mobility strategy at your office, hospital or care facility?
+Request a demo to see how Tangoe can help your healthcare organization support a next-generation mobility strategy at your office, hospital or care facility